 While American-made goods are certainly near and dear to our hearts, we are not blind to the fact that there are plenty of stupendously made pieces of gear that come from all around the world.
 In fact, one nation directly across the Pacific we hold in especially high esteem: Japan.

 One particular piece of gear that the Japanese do exceptionally well is the backpack.
 Though their formats and appearances can often seem almost alien, there’s no denying the mastery behind many of the bags offered by Japanese-born brands and designers.
-With that in mind, we’ve rounded up some of our favorites from the Asian island nation for this list of the 15 best Japanese backpacks.
+With that in mind, we’ve rounded up some of our favorites from the Asian island nation for this list of the 15 best Japanese backpacks on the market.

 Makavelic Trucks Weatherproof Backpack